GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 ### IPC Data

 The IPC Projection data is provided and regularly updated on the [FEWSNET Website](https://fews.net/).
 On the website, you will have to click on Somalia to access the data.
-Alternatively, you can  navigate through `Data` -> `Acute Food Insecurity Data` and enter „Somalia".
+Alternatively, you can  navigate through `Data` → `Acute Food Insecurity Data` and enter "Somalia".
 In the menu you will see different data formats for different timestamps.
 Once you find out which timestamp is the most current one, find the ZIP download.
 We need the data in shapefile (.shp) format, which is only included in the ZIP file and not provided as single download file.

 :::{Warning}
 The FEWSNET pages change often!
+You can sign up to the FEWSNET newsletter to keep up to date with changes.
 :::

 1. Go to [FEWSNET Website](https://fews.net/).
-Click on `Data` -> `Acute Food Insecurity`.
+Click on `Data` → `Acute Food Insecurity`.
 2. Scroll down.
 In `Geographic Area`, type in “Somalia” and click `Apply`.
 3. Choose the newest dataset.